Acceptance makes an incredible fertile soil for the seeds of change.

 Pain x Resistance

-Acceptance is an active process, after all the word “acceptance” is a verb.
-Every time we practice acceptance we create and strengthen neural pathways in our brain that would you believe, pave the way for ease in the future.
+Acceptance is an active process after all the word “acceptance” is a verb.
+Every time we practise acceptance, we create and strengthen neural pathways in our brain that would you believe, pave the way for ease in the future.